Comparison of MD and DO in the United States: Student aptitude indicators

 The use of standardized exams as indicators of performance or aptitude has been debated.
 However, while less than the difference between other factors such as race (which may affect MCAT scores by 9 points or more), there is a statistical difference of about 5 points on average MCAT scores of those who matriculate at DO schools versus those who matriculate at MD schools.
 There is also a difference of 0.16 GPA between MD and DO matriculants.
 In 2016, the average MCAT and GPA for students entering U.S.-based MD programs were 508.7 and 3.70, respectively, and 503.8 and 3.54 for DO matriculants.
-DO medical schools are more likely to accept non-traditional students, who are older, coming to medicine as a second career, etc.
+DO medical schools are more likely to accept non-traditional students, such as those who are older or coming to medicine as a second career.

-MD students take United States Medical Licensing Examination (USMLE)'s series of three licensing exams during and after medical school.
+MD students take the United States Medical Licensing Examination (USMLE) series of three licensing exams during and after medical school.

-DO students are required to take the Comprehensive Osteopathic Medical Licensure Examination (COMLEX-USA) that is administered by the National Board of Osteopathic Medical Examiners (NBOME).
+DO students are required to take the Comprehensive Osteopathic Medical Licensure Examination (COMLEX-USA) administered by the National Board of Osteopathic Medical Examiners (NBOME).
 This exam is a prerequisite for DO-associated residency programs, which are available in almost every specialty of medicine and surgery.
 DO medical students may also choose to sit for the USMLE if they wish to increase their competitiveness for residency and about 48% take USMLE Step 1.
-However, if they have taken COMLEX, it may or may not be needed, depending on the individual institution's program requirements.
+However, if they have taken COMLEX, USMLE Step 1 may or may not be needed, depending on the individual institution's program requirements.